 The word, "relatively" is used because a formula is involved.
-And many of us, as soon as we hear the word, "formula," start quivering with fear.
-"What, math?
-Hey, I didn't sign up for this.
-I just want to do a DIY project.
-What sadist decided to make math part of it?"
-This is understandable, so some reassurance is called for.
-When the formula is actually provided for you (as opposed to your having to think up the formula, yourself), it is really pretty easy to use.
+And for many of us, as soon as we hear the word, "formula," we feel uneasy as the anticipation of a DIY project then becomes a more technical operation.
+When the formula is actually provided for you, it is pretty easy to use.
 All you have to do is plug in some numbers.
-So take a deep breath and let's get started:

 Use this formula to determine how much crushed stone you will need for your project: